thequietlife/CTI-101/assets/security architecture.md

 **Confidentiality**: Sensitive data is available only to authorised users. <br>
 How?
-* Access control: via authentication and authorisation (e.g. MFA and role based access control/privileges)
+* Access control: via authentication and authorisation (e.g. MFA and role based access control (RBAC)) If the user is who they claim to be and they have the privileges.
+The user is let into the system.

 * Encryption

 Integrity: Only authorised users can make changes to data.